Short breaks services

 Universal provision - open to everyone

-The majority of children in Lincolnshire who require services will receive them through universal provision within their local community.
-The same should be true of any child with a disability.
+Most children in Lincolnshire who need services will get support through universal provision in their local community.
+This includes children with disabilities.

-Universal provision, for example, sports clubs, youth clubs, libraries and children’s centres are really important in ensuring children and young people with disabilities have fun and enjoy themselves with friends, just like all children and young people.
+Universal provision includes activities like sports clubs, youth clubs, libraries, and children’s centres.
+These are important for ensuring that children and young people with disabilities can have fun and enjoy themselves with friends, just like everyone else.

-If a child or young person and their families can meet their own support needs, they are encouraged and supported to do so.
-An assessment is not required to access universal provision.
+If your child or young person and your family can meet your own support needs, you are encouraged and supported to do so.
+You don't need an assessment to access universal provision.

-There are a wide range of directly accessible services and sources of support that can be accessed via the Local Offer pages.
+Wide range of services - there are services and sources of support that can be accessed directly through the Local Offer pages.

 For listed universal short breaks search our family services directory

-Alternatively, you can search via the Local Offer.
-This brings together information for children and young people with SEND and their families
+You can also search the Local Offer.
+This brings together information for children and young people with SEND and their families.

 Early help

-In Lincolnshire we believe early help is a collaborative approach, not a provision.
-Every professional working with or engaging with children and families, regardless of organisation, status or position has a responsibility to deliver early help and support the family to access appropriate services.
+In Lincolnshire we believe early help is a team effort, not just a service.
+Every professional who works with children and families, no matter what their role, has a responsibility to provide early help and support families to access the appropriate services.

-Early help is defined as anything that supports children, young people and their families to achieve their potential, by either preventing difficulties, or stopping things getting worse.
-You may be contacted by a professional to explore an early help assessment.
+Early help is anything that supports children, young people and their families to achieve their potential.
+It can prevent problems from starting, or stopping things getting worse.
+You may be contacted by a professional to discuss an early help assessment.

-For further information, assessment process and resources please visit Lincolnshire Safeguarding Children Partnership.
+More details and resources, visit Lincolnshire Safeguarding Children Partnership.

 Children in need